Tastes & Textiles: Hanging by a Thread

 Agriturismo Ai Frati, Pieve Fosciana A 14th-century monastery in an idyllic mountainside setting.
 Each ample apartment is composed of three monk’s cells.
 Despite its tranquil hidden location, Napoleon’s troops found it and destroyed its chapel, but left the cloisters and their frescoes for us to admire.
 Swimming pool, wifi, magnificent views. |

 Villa Lombardi, Camaiore A family villa that has been restored preserving its historic features.
-Maria Grazia Lombardi is the perfect hostess and serves mouthwatering breakfasts. www.villalombardi.it |
+Maria Grazia Lombardi is the perfect hostess and serves mouthwatering breakfasts.
+Swimming pool, wifi. www.villalombardi.it |

-Price Per person: 3230 Euros Single supplement: none (single room included in fee) Deposit: €300 when you book Balance: due 8 weeks before course starts Claim your 5% loyalty discount if you've booked a small group tour with us before.
+Price Per person: 3230 Euros Single supplement: none (single room included in fee) Deposit: €300 when you book Balance: due 8 weeks before tour starts Claim your 5% loyalty discount if you've booked a small group tour with us before.
 Includes Friendly knowledgeable English-speaking guide throughout your stay 9 nights welcoming, relaxing accommodation, en suite bathrooms Local ground transportation for 10 days (includes one group transfer between meeting point and accommodation and one return after the tour).
 Please check with us before you book your travel to make sure it fits the tour schedule.
 Transfers at times other than those provided for the group will be at your own expense.
-Daily continental breakfast, 7 lunches, 9 dinners Guided visits with artisans, lessons, museum and villa entrance fees Does not include Airfares Travel and cancellation insurance (compulsory) Wine and drinks other than those served with meals, additional meals Personal expenses Meeting point Pisa airport, Pisa Centrale train station, Lucca train station.
+Daily continental breakfast, 8 lunches, 9 dinners Guided visits with artisans, lessons, museum and villa entrance fees Does not include Airfares Travel and cancellation insurance (compulsory) Wine and drinks other than those served with meals, additional meals Personal expenses Meeting point Pisa airport, Pisa Centrale train station, Lucca train station.
 Please arrive by 2 pm at the latest.
 Exact pick-up time at each place will depend on arrival times of people on the tour, and will be advised nearer the tour date.
 If you are flying from outside Europe, we suggest you arrive a couple of days early to recover from jet lag so you can fully enjoy your time with us.
 We are happy to advise about where to stay and eat and what to do before and after your tour.
 Departure point One transfer to Pisa airport or railway station (not Lucca) will be provided no earlier than 9.00 am (allow an hour to get to the airport or station plus check in and boarding time).
 If you need to travel earlier, a taxi can be arranged at your own expense.
 Diet Most dietary requirements can be accommodated as long as you tell us in advance.
 There is a space on the Booking Form for this information.
 Please bear in mind that as well as textiles, the tour focuses on the art of choosing, cooking and eating good food.
 If your diet is very restricted, you may not get full enjoyment from it.
 Physical fitness Tour takes place in the mountains.
 You must be fit enough to walk on steep cobbled streets and rough farm tracks.
-Not suitable for people with a fear of heights.
 Dress Informal.
 Jeans or smart trousers are acceptable everywhere.
 Raincoat/jacket advisable.
 Good walking shoes are required for farm visits, steep cobbled streets and optional walks.
 Weather in May / June Weather is no longer average, but here’s what the statistics say: 12–24°C/54–75˚F, precipitation 43 mm/1.7 in The itinerary is subject to change if necessary due to weather or agricultural conditions or other events outside our control.
-To request a booking form email info@sapori-e-saperi.com |
+To request a booking form email [email protected] |

 You showed us such a kaleidoscope of old and new crafts and their practitioners, that we came away inspired and thrilled with what we had seen and learnt.
 Lucky, the people who will share Sardinia with you.